 When a student has completed the application for transfer to Coker, the Office of Academic Records will evaluate all transfer credits completed with a grade of C- or better from an accredited institution.
-Students who have attended community colleges or technical colleges may transfer up to a maximum of 76 semester hours.
+Students who have attended two year colleges may transfer up to a maximum of 76 semester hours.